Education: Bachelor’s and Master’s degrees in English and a Master’s in educational leadership, all from Wayne State University

 Brief Background: Mr. Klemme has been awarded multiple fellowships by the National Endowment for the Humanities and the Council for Basic Education.
 He is a former principal of New York’s Scarsdale High School and a former state championship speech and debate coach (Michigan).
 A member of the Oxbridge faculty from day one, he served as Head of School from 2016-2018.

 The English Department at Oxbridge Academy is committed to providing students with a rigorous and challenging academic program that prepares them for college and beyond.
-Through the study of literature, we develop students' critical thinking, writing, and communication skills.
-We also foster a love of reading and literature, and promote a sense of community and belonging among students.
+We develop students' critical thinking, writing, and communication skills through literature study.
+We also foster a love of reading and literature and promote community and belonging among students.

-We believe that the study of literature is essential for success in any field.
+The study of literature is essential for success in any field.
 By providing students with the skills and knowledge they need to succeed in college and beyond, we are helping them to develop the critical thinking, writing, and communication skills that will allow them to thrive in the 21st century.
-Through the study of literature, students learn about different cultures and perspectives, and they develop a deeper understanding of themselves and the world around them.
+Through literature, students learn about different cultures and perspectives and develop a deeper understanding of themselves and the world around them.

 We are committed to providing students with a high-quality education that prepares them for success in college and beyond.
-We believe that the study of literature is an essential part of a well-rounded education.
+Studying literature is an essential part of a well-rounded education.

 JOHN KLEMME - ENGLISH DEPt. CHAIR